 Measure plasterboard width.
-Place second batten so that first piece of plasterboard will completely cover first batten and half of second.
+Place the second batten so that the first piece of plasterboard will completely cover first batten and half of the second.
 This second batten (and every batten thereafter apart from the last) must be horizontally and vertically plumb, so check using a spirit level..
 Repeat steps 3 through 8 to fix battens in place.

 Fix plasterboard on top of battens using plasterboard screws, having first placed a layer of insulation in between battens if you wish.
 Stagger the joins if you can to create a more durable surface for plastering.
-Screw until metal head is flush with plasterboard but take care not to over-screw as the plasterboard could split.
+Screw until the metal head is flush with plasterboard but take care not to over-screw as the plasterboard could split.

 This guide should have furnished you with comprehensive knowledge of how to build up a strong wooden framework to affix plasterboard to.
 We have covered making sure the wood battens are level, that the whole frame fits the wall accurately, and that they are close enough to ensure the plasterboard will cover them easily.

 When your plasterboard wall is finished, you will want to fix things to it.
 This requires special fixings which you can find more about in this guide to the top 7 plasterboard fixings.